ekcomputer/water-mask/README.md

 This repository contains scripts for producing and analyzing open water classifications of color-infrared imagery used in the following publication:

 Kyzivat, E. D., L.C.
 Smith, S.W.
 Cooley, L.H.
 Pitcher, and C. Horvat et al. 2019.
-“A High-Resolution Airborne Color-Infrared Camera Water Mask for the NASA ABoVE Campaign.”
+“A High-Resolution Airborne Color-Infrared Camera Water Mask for the NASA ABoVE Campaign.��?
 Remote Sensing 11. https://doi.org/https://doi.org/10.3390/rs11182163.

 Data used for this paper can be found at the [Oak Ridge National Lab Distributed Active Archive Center (ORNL DAAC)](https://doi.org/10.3334/ORNLDAAC/1707)

-The scripts are designed for AirSWOT color-infrared (CIR) images as produced by the July and August 2017 AirSWOT airborne sensor flights during the ongoing NASA Arctic-Boreal Vulnerability Experiment (ABoVE), an ongoing airborne and field-based campaign to study changes in Arctic-Boreal Alaska and Canada.
+The scripts are designed for AirSWOT color-infrared (CIR) images as produced by the July and August 2017 AirSWOT airborne sensor flights during the ongoing NASA Arctic-Boreal Vulnerability Experiment (ABoVE), an airborne and field-based campaign to study changes in Arctic-Boreal Alaska and Canada.

+These scripts turn 3-band color-infrared (CIR) images into binary masks denoting water, not water, and no data areas.
+The analysis directory includes a variety of scripts for subsequent power-law distribution analysis, used in Kyzivat et al. 2019, as well as some additional procedures, such as area change analysis.

 Thank you to [Chris Horvat](http://www.chrv.at/) for assistance with power-law analysis and plots.